South Africa's competition watchdog says Google's ad practices distort competition

 While "preferential placement of their own specialist search units also distorts competition in Google's favour."

+Google will review the report and work constructively with the commission to answer their questions, a Google spokesperson said in an emailed response.

+"The competition Google faces is always increasing: there are more ways than ever that people can find information, from specialized sites for travel and shopping, or from other search engines, social media and elsewhere," the spokesperson added.

-The watchdog provisionally recommended that paid results are prominently labelled as advertising with borders and shading to be clearer to consumers and that the top of the page is reserved for organic or natural search results based on relevance only and uninfluenced by payments.
+The watchdog provisionally recommended that paid results are prominently labelled as advertising with borders and shading to be clearer to consumers and that the top of the page is reserved for organic or natural search results based on relevance only and not influenced by payments.

-It also recommended that Google allowed competitors to compete for prominence in a search by having their own specialist units and with no guaranteed positions for Google specialist units.
+It also recommended that Google allowed competitors to compete for prominence in a search by having their own specialist units and with no guaranteed positions for Google's.

 "The inquiry is also exploring whether the default position of Google search on mobile devices should end in South Africa," it added.

-Google South Africa was not immediately available for comment, while the parent company was not available outside of working hours.

-The search giant faces numerous probes in the United States and Europe, with Britain's competition regulator in May launching its second probe into Google's advertising practices, saying it could be distorting competition and may have illegally favoured its own services.
+The search giant faces numerous probes in the United States and Europe, with Britain's competition regulator in May launching its second probe into Google's advertising practices.

 (Reporting by Nqobile Dludla Editing by Tomasz Janowski)